 Bisexual Alliance Victoria has taken part in the march since it’s formation in 2010 and many of our members have marched for several years prior.
 It is usually a great day, beginning with a picnic lunch in the assembly area, the march itself and then enjoying the entertainment and stalls in Catani Gardens.

-As Pride March Victoria says,
+As Pride March Victoria said,